isjutla/Qualia/README.md

 ## Rock-Paper-Scissors
-This is the meteor project, to player you simplye open up /player1 and /player2.
+This is the meteor project, to play you simply open up /player1 and /player2.
 Once each player has selected his choice, it will tell each player if they won or lost.
 Click 'reset' or player again.